• Skip to primary navigation

 • Pour several inches of oil into a deep pot and bring it to 350°.

 • Drop the batter by large tablespoonfuls into the hot oil.
+(If it wants to drop into a round ball, try to spread it out a little.)
 It's best to fry only a few fritters at a time and not crowd them.
-Try to consistently keep the oil temperature between 350° and 375°.
+Try to consistently keep the oil temperature around 350°.

 • Once cooled, dunk the fritters into the glaze and place them on a wire rack to dry.
 Or brush the glaze over the top.